shwina/still-magic/_en/gloss.md

 :   FIXME

 **Tidy data**{:#g:tidy-data}
-:   Tabular data organized so that:
+:   As defined in [Wick2014](#BIB), tabular data is tidy if:
     1. Each variable is in one column.
     2. Each different observation of that variable is in a different row.
-    3. There is one table for each "kind" of variable.
+    3. There is one table for each kind of variable.
     4. If there are multiple tables, each includes a key so that related data can be linked.

 **Timestamp**{:#g:timestamp} (on a file)